tasseomancy/MIT-Office-of-Work-Life-Balance/README.md

 # MIT-Office-of-Work-Life-Balance
-MIT decides to help its community with their romance woes with a special office for nerd matchmaking and dating advice.
+Dating is hard, but now there's help.
+Visit the MIT Office of Work/Life Balance for nerd-aware matchmaking, scientifically informed dating advice, and sympathy for your dating woes.
 A NaNoWriMo novel.